philippthiele/Voop/README.md

 Press `Ctrl+Shift+P` and enter `Voop`.
 Execute `Voop` to get a list of available scripts, execute `Voop: Reload Scripts` to update the list of available scripts after adding custom scripts to the custom scripts folder.

 Use `Ctrl+Alt+V` as a quick alias for `Ctrl+Shift+P` + `Voop`.

+Select multiple files in the VSCode Explorer and right-click (opens context menu) + click `Voop` to execute scripts on multiple files at once.
+Modifications done via this operation can be turned back by using  `Ctrl+Shift+P` + `Voop: Undo last multifile action (last 5 max)` or also via the context menu.

 ## Custom Scripts
 Documentation on how to develop custom scripts: [Custom Script Development](CustomScriptDevelopment.md)